-Spontaneous fission of 252Cf and fusion-induced fission of 250Cf are investigated within a multi-dimensional Langevin model.
-The potential-energy surface is calculated in the macroscopic-microscopic LSD+Yukawa-folded approach using the four-dimensional Fourier-over-Spheroid shape parametrization.
-The dynamical evolution described by the Langevin equation is coupled to neutron evaporation, thereby allowing for the possibility of multi-chance fission.
-Charge equilibration and excitation-energy sharing between the fragments emerging at scission are evaluated, and their de-excitation is finally computed.
+Spontaneous fission of 252Cf and fusion-induced fission of 250Cf are investigated within a multidimensional Langevin model.
+The potential-energy surface is calculated in the macroscopic-microscopic Lublin-Strasbourg drop (LSD) + Yukawa-folded approach using the four-dimensional (4D) Fourier-overspheroid shape parametrization.
+The dynamical evolution described by the Langevin equation is coupled to neutron evaporation, thereby allowing for the possibility of multichance fission.
+Charge equilibration and excitation-energy sharing between the fragments emerging at scission are evaluated, and their deexcitation is finally computed.
 The correlation between various observables, particularly the isotopic properties of the fragments, is discussed and compared with the experiment whenever available.
 The theoretical predictions are generally in good agreement with the data.